Nationals vs. Cardinals Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Paul Goldschmidt, Lane Thomas and others in the St. Louis Cardinals-Washington Nationals matchup at Nationals Park on Monday at 4:05 PM ET.
+You can find player prop bet odds for Paul Goldschmidt, Lane Thomas and others on the St. Louis Cardinals and Washington Nationals ahead of their matchup at 7:05 PM ET on Tuesday at Nationals Park.

 Bet on this matchup or its props with BetMGM!